Resolved

 The Conservancy believes that CHIP unjustly targets Los Angeles’ historic low-rise multifamily neighborhoods and legacy businesses for redevelopment.
 These neighborhoods have produced the majority of accessible and affordable housing (RSO and Naturally Occurring Affordable Housing) in LA and are being asked to produce more.
 If implemented as currently envisioned, we believe CHIP will directly lead to the redevelopment of and unnecessary loss of existing multifamily housing, increasing the displacement of longtime tenants and the potential de-stabilization of neighborhoods.

-We continue to support Option 5, which removes R2 and RD zones from eligibility in the Opportunity Corridor Program.
-The memo notes that this change would remove approximately 1,900 parcels from the program, collectively containing thousands of Rent Stabilization Ordinance (RSO) Units.
+Throughout the adoption process, we supported Option 5, which removes R2 and RD zones from eligibility in the Opportunity Corridor Program.
+An associated memo noted that this change would remove approximately 1,900 parcels from the program, collectively containing thousands of Rent Stabilization Ordinance (RSO) Units.
 Many of these parcels fall in existing Historic Preservation Overlay Zones (HPOZs) including in Highland Park-Garvanza, Carthay Circle, and Angelino Heights, which are some of Los Angeles’s most historic neighborhoods.

-We understand that an offset must occur due to the reduction in capacity, and suggest that Option 3 be considered.
-Option 3 modestly upzones single-family zones but only in the areas with greatest access to the transit.
-This refined option introduces new low-rise typologies at a 2- to 3-story scale, which we believe can be compatible with single family zones.
+We understood that an offset must occur due to the reduction in capacity, and suggested that Option 3 be considered, which would modestly upzone single-family zones but only in the areas with greatest access to the transit.
+This refined option introduced new low-rise typologies at a 2- to 3-story scale, which we believe can be compatible with single family zones.
 The option transitions from larger, denser development closest to transit to a lower scale towards the interior of neighborhoods.
-We also note that no HPOZs seem to be affected in this option – though many will be affected by the Corridor Transition and Opportunity Corridor programs.
-We suggest that these two options, adopted in conjunction, will help to relieve pressure on historic resources and existing multifamily housing while locating new missing-middle housing in the most necessary areas.

 Timeline